LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/Interview/README.md

   - I'd like to clarify sth I just mentioned to make sure it is accurate

 ## Ask questions
+1. Why you choose to work at xx, what motivates you the most.
+2. If you think of a couple of folks who are successful in your company, what are some traits they have in common.

+To Be Continued.

 <br>
 <br>